jchristopher/searchwp-live-ajax-search/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed potential false positive for DOING_AJAX (props justinsainton)
+* Removed unnecessary call to get_the_ID() in the default results template (props justinsainton)
+* Added escaping to permalink and post type name in the default results template (props justinsainton)
+* Utilize a WordPress core translated string instead of a custom one (props justinsainton)
+* Increase the priority for the get_search_form filter so as to accommodate existing filters

 = 1.0.1 =
 * Fixed a directory URL issue
 * Fixed an indexOf JavaScript error

 = 1.0 =
 *  Initial release!